 I laugh before agreeing to go to the stupid party.
 It’s not like I hate parties, I’ve been to quite a few of them.
 It’s just that I’m not too happy about going to a Naomi Archer party.
 But I’m not going to tell her that.

 The bell rings, signaling the end of lunch.
 “See you after school?”
-I said taking my bag up looking at a beaming Ciana.
+I said taking my bag up and looking at a beaming Ciana.
 “Sorry Raven, I’ve got cheer practice after school.”
 I smile despite my disappointment.
 Ever since Ciana tried out for the cheer squad last week and got accepted, we’ve barely got to spend time with each other.
 Don’t get me wrong I’m happy for her, it’s something she always wanted.
 I just wasn’t prepared to be missing my best friend so much.

 “Oh.”
 I give her a smile I hope didn’t show my disappointment and she gives me a bright one in return before heading off to her next class.
 I sigh before taking a glance at Naomi’s table only to see that practically everyone’s gone except Everett and someone else.
-Someone that I’ve had a crush on since I’ve first stepped foot in New Hampton High.
-Someone who is property of Naomi Archer and off-limits to all the dreamy-eyed girls at this school, including me.
+Someone that I’ve had a crush on since I first stepped foot in New Hampton High.
+Someone who is the property of Naomi Archer and off-limits to all the dreamy-eyed girls at this school, including me.

 No one knows that I have a crush on him.
 Not even Ciana.
 And it’s better that way.
 To be honest he’s a complete mystery to me.
-For someone whose the captain of the football team and as popular as him, you’d expect a lot of things, but he’s the complete opposite.
-He’s quiet, kind of reserved, doesn’t seem to like the spotlight that always gravitates towards him, and let’s not forget that he’s hot.
+For someone who’s the captain of the football team and as popular as him, you’d expect a lot of things, but he’s the complete opposite.
+He’s quiet, kind of reserved, doesn’t seem to like the spotlight that always gravitates toward him, and let’s not forget that he’s hot.
 Easily one of the hottest guys I’ve ever seen.

-And that’s seriously not an exaggeration
+And that’s seriously not an exaggeration.

 I fucking trip.